HuangLabAtUAB/ProTransDeconv/README.md

 ## Installation

-You can install the development version of ProTransDeconv like so:
+You can install the ProTransDeconv like so:

 ``` r
 # install devtools if necessary